 I am discovering that the Christian life is the most exciting life in the world.
 I have not always been convinced of this.
 When I was a young man I thought it was the number one impediment in my life, the thing that was keeping me from enjoying an abundant life.
-But lam coming to see that God knows how life is supposed to be lived.
+But I am coming to see that God knows how life is supposed to be lived.
 God wants to fill us and flood us and use us.
 And to my way of thinking, there is really nothing quite as exciting as knowing God in a personal way and seeing him at work.
 There is an element of risk and adventure, of victory and of conquest.
 The apostle Paul said that we have turned from idols to serve the living and the true God.

 The Bible has some very strong words about what the Christian life is intended to be.
-Paul says, "Thanks be to God who always leads us in triumph ."
+Paul says, "Thanks be to God who always leads us in triumph."
 Now that is an amazing verse.
 That means that when we walk in the Spirit, even though we may not see results, we can expect God to be triumphing in us.
 John says, "This is the victory that overcomest the world, our faith."
 Christ says, "In the world ye shall have tribulation but be of good cheer.
-I have overcome the world.
-"John says, "Greater is he that is in you than he that is in the world.
-"Paul says, "Sin shall not have dominion over you.
-"There is no habit or sin that can reign in your life.
-Christ says, "The works that I do you shall do, and greater works than I do shall you do, because l go to the Father.
-"Paul says, "We are more than conquerors through him that loved us.
-"And again, to Timothy be says, "God has not given us a spirit of fear but of power, and of love, and a sound mind."
+I have overcome the world."
+John says, "Greater is he that is in you than he that is in the world."
+Paul says, "Sin shall not have dominion over you."
+There is no habit or sin that can reign in your life.
+Christ says, "We are more than conquerors through him that loved us."
+And again, to Timothy he says, "God has not given us a spirit of fear but of power, and of love, and a sound mind."